Is now the time to buy a house in the Netherlands? Here’s what the mortgage experts say

 In the Netherlands, you can currently get a mortgage for 106% of the value of the home if you want to make sustainable changes to it.

-From January 1 2024, you will also be able to borrow more based on the home’s energy label.
+From January 1 2024, you are also able to borrow more based on the home’s energy label.

 READ MORE | What is the Dutch National Mortgage Guarantee (NHG)?